 And corporations embrace it!

 Part of the problem is that the Boomers don’t identify with us.
 Generation X has earned a reputation of being “difficult” to work with and we can’t seem to shake the label.
 We’re known for being realists, which flies in the face of the Boomers’ idealism.
 But, are Boomers really idealistic?
-How ideal is it to clear cut entire forests for profit, process mass-produced food to the point that it’s no longer recognizable as nourishment, hoard all the resources and price gouge necessities like fuel and rent – then gaslight anyone who calls them out on their behavior?
-How ideal is it to repeatedly refuse to pass along industry knowledge to successors, outsource labor to other countries, cut staffing to abusive levels and continue to amass record profits while the middle class of our country dissipates into an defunct memory?
+How ideal is it to clear cut entire forests for profit, process mass-produced food to the point that it’s no longer recognizable as nourishment, hoard all the resources and price gouge necessities like fuel and rent, then gaslight anyone who calls them out on their behavior?
+How ideal is it to repeatedly refuse to pass along industry knowledge to successors, outsource labor to other countries, cut staffing to abusive levels and continue to amass record profits while the middle class of our country evaporates?

 Admittedly, Gen X complains more – but that’s only because we haven’t had access to the luxuries the Boomers took advantage of and the younger Millennials are now assuming, despite their utter lack of tenure in the workplace.
 We see this and rather than stay and fight (living up to our “difficult” reputation), we simply leave and look for greener pastures.
 For a lot of us, that’s meant giving up the very tenure that would normally be associated with promotions to the C-suite.

 Maybe instead of leaving, we should stay and fight.
 Generation X needs to learn to be as loud and obnoxious as the generations that sandwich us.
 After all, that’s how they’re getting all the good stuff.
 On the other hand, we’re not as big or as loud.
 Our voices may simply be drowned out by the protest-loving, vocal groups that surround us.

 The Millennials need to pay their dues.
 Not because Gen-X thinks we’re in any way superior, but because: